Batavia High School (Ohio): History of Batavia High School

 The village of Batavia was founded in 1814.
-The first settler in the area was Ezekiel Dimmitt, of whom often paid itinerant teachers to come school not only his children, but children of other locals throughout the area.
+The first settler in the area was Ezekiel Dimmitt, who often paid itinerant teachers to come school not only his children, but children of other locals throughout the area.

 There had been several designated areas throughout the village for the teaching of children, including a public school established at a Presbyterian Church, which was a small frame building located on the east side of market street, with two teachers, and a wooden floor with a hold in it that was used for discipline.
 The other unofficial Establishment was a log malt house that was part of a deserted distillery at the head of Spring Street.

 The next building to house the youth of Batavia include the first building built as a school, which was an eight-room brick building on the upper end of Main Street that can still be seen today, existing as a private residence and church.
 It was here that the citizens of Clermont County took advantage of the Akron Law, which provided for the establishment of school boards, and allowed for an organized school to be produced.
 On June 1, 1850, Batavia became the first community in Clermont County to take advantage of the Akron Law, and created the School of District #1 of Batavia Township, possessing a Board of Education and creating Batavia Local Schools.
 The first president of the schools was Edward Scofield.

+In 1871, a tax levy passed for a new public school to be built on Broadway St. In 1872, the 2.71-acre lot was purchased for $759 with a final construction cost of $18,800.
+When the school was completed in 1873, it consisted of six large classrooms and a 24-78" lecture hall, which became the location of many village events for the following decades.
+It is believed that this school upon completion housed first through eighth grade, with enrollment in 1878-79 being 267 pupils.
+In the late 1870s, a three year High School program was offered with the first graduating class being 1881, with five graduates.
+With the exception of 1882, every year at Batavia High School since has had a graduating class.
+The program became four years by 1887.
+A separate small schoolhouse for non-whites was run by the village school district until integration in 1888.

+By 1914, the school had become overcrowded to the point of holding two half day sessions.
+In 1915, a $30,000 bond was passed to build a new High School on the same property, with an additional $4,000 bond being passed the next year to finish construction.
+The new High School was dedicated on September 9, 1917 and was in use by the district as an Elementary School until the 2015–16 school year, being demolished in the spring of 2017.
+In 1929, the school colors were changed from Scarlet and Gray, to the Green and White of today.